Advisory Committee on Immunization Practices (ACIP) Recommendations

 Vaccine

 Two RSV vaccines are licensed for use among adults at least 60 years of age in the United States: RSVPreF3 (Arexvy) and RSVpreF (Abrysvo™).
 Both vaccines contain 120µg of antigen and are administered as a single 0.5mL dose via intramuscular injection.
-RSVPreF3 includes an AS01 adjuvant, and RSVpreF is bivalent 3,4.
+RSVPreF3 includes an AS01 adjuvant, and RSVpreF is bivalent 5, 7, 8.
+RSVpreF is also licensed for use among pregnant individuals between 32 and 36 weeks gestational age 7, 9.
+One passive immunization (monoclonal antibody) against RSV, nirsevimab (trade name: BeyfortusTM), is licensed for use among children up to 2 years of age 10.
+It is administered as a single intramuscular injection of: 50 mg for infants less than 5 kg, 100 mg for infants more than 5 kg, and 200 mg for children at least 8 months of age 11.

 Contraindications and Precautions

-Severe allergic reaction (e.g. anaphylaxis) to a previous dose or vaccine component is a contraindication to further vaccination with RSV vaccines3,4.
-Current moderate to severe acute illness is a precaution to any vaccination 5.
+Severe allergic reaction (e.g. anaphylaxis) to a previous dose or vaccine component is a contraindication to immunization with RSV vaccines or monoclonal antibody 7, 8, 11.
+Current moderate to severe acute illness is a precaution to any vaccination 12.

 Vaccine Effectiveness

-Clinical trials found RSVPreF3 to be 83% effective against RSV-associated LRTD and 94% effective against severe RSV-associated LRTD among adults at least 60 years of age 6.
-Clinical trials found RSVpreF to be 62% effective against RSV-associated acute respiratory illness, 67% effective against RSV-associated LRTD with at least two symptoms, and 86% effective against RSV-associated LRTD with at least three symptoms, among adults at least 60 years of age 7.
+Clinical trials found RSVPreF3 to be 83% effective against RSV-associated LRTD and 94% effective against severe RSV-associated LRTD among adults at least 60 years of age 13.
+Clinical trials among adults at least 60 years of age found RSVpreF to be 62% effective against RSV-associated acute respiratory illness, 67% effective against RSV-associated LRTD with at least two symptoms, and 86% effective against RSV-associated LRTD with at least three symptoms 14.
+Clinical trials among pregnant individuals found RSVpreF to be 82% effective within 90 days after birth and 69% effective within 180 days after birth against RSV-associated severe LRTD; and among the subgroup vaccinated between 32 and 36 weeks gestational age, trials found RSVpreF to be 91% effective within 90 days after birth and 77% effective within 180 days after birth against RSV-associated severe LRTD 9.
+Clinical trials found nirsevimab to reduce medically attended RSV-associated LRTD by 79% and RSV-associated hospitalization by 81% among infants in their first RSV season 1, 10.

 Vaccine Safety

 The most commonly reported side effects among RSVPreF3 vaccine recipients in the clinical trial were injection site pain (61%), fatigue (34%), myalgia (29%), headache (27%), and arthralgia (18%).
-Additionally, 10 RSVPreF3 vaccine recipients in the clinical trial experienced atrial fibrillation within 30 days of vaccination, compared to 4 placebo recipients 4,6.
+Ten RSVPreF3 vaccine recipients in the clinical trial experienced atrial fibrillation within 30 days of vaccination, compared to four placebo recipients.
+There were no other imbalances between study arms for categories of adverse events, but three other serious adverse events following immunization were noted: one participant developed GBS 9 days after RSVPreF3 vaccination, and two participants developed ADEM 7 and 22 days after concomitant RSVPreF3 and influenza vaccination, respectively 8, 13.

-Local reactions occurred in 12% of RSVPreF vaccine recipients (compared to 7% of placebo recipients).
+Local reactions occurred in 12% of RSVPreF vaccine recipients (compared to 7% of placebo recipients) in the clinical trial among adults at least 60 years of age.
 Most local reactions were mild to moderate and transient.
 The most common local reaction experienced was injection site pain (11%).
-Systemic events (such as fatigue, headache, and fever) occurred in similar amounts among vaccine and placebo recipients 3,7.
+Systemic events (such as fatigue, headache, and fever) and severe events occurred in similar amounts among vaccine and placebo recipients.
+Three serious adverse events were considered related to the vaccine by the trial investigators: one participant had a delayed allergic reaction 7 hours after vaccination, one developed Miller-Fisher syndrome 8 days after vaccination, and one developed myocardial infarction 6 days after vaccination and GBS 7 days after vaccination 7, 14.

 Considerations in Pregnancy